-Approved by: Kimberly McAlister Date: July 9 2020
+Approved by: Kimberly McAlister Date: July 21, 2021

 Northwestern Mission.
-Northwestern State University is a responsive, student-oriented institution that is committed to the creation, dissemination, and acquisition of knowledge through teaching, research, and service.
-The University maintains as its highest priority excellence in teaching in graduate and undergraduate programs.
-Northwestern State University prepares its students to become productive members of society and promotes economic development and improvements in the quality of life of the citizens in its region.
+Northwestern State University is a responsive, student-oriented institution committed to acquiring, creating, and disseminating knowledge through innovative teaching, research, and service.
+With its certificate, undergraduate, and graduate programs, Northwestern State University prepares its increasingly diverse student population to contribute to an inclusive global community with a steadfast dedication to improving our region, state, and nation.